 Are you thinking about visiting Pearl Harbor with kids?
 We’ve done it and are here to give you our honest option about whether or not it’s worth adding to your Oahu itinerary.

-This post about visiting Pearl Harbor with kids contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about visiting Pearl Harbor with kids was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 It’s this importance that compels many tourists to visit this place at least once in their lifetime.
 The actions at Pearl Harbor shook the nation and affected the whole world.